chromium/chromium/docs/android_studio.md

 ### Native Files

+This option is no longer supported since Android Studio is very slow when editing in a code base with a large number of C++ files, and Chromium has a lot of C++ code.
+It is recommended to use [VS Code](vscode.md) to edit native files and stick to just editing java files in Android Studio.

-A new experimental option is now available to enable editing native C/C++ files with Android Studio.
-Pass in any number of `--native-target [target name]` flags in order to try it out.
-The target must be the full path and name of a valid gn target (no shorthands).
+If you still want to enable editing native C/C++ files with Android Studio, pass in any number of `--native-target [target name]` flags in order to use it.
+The target must be the full path and name of a valid gn target (no short-forms).
 This will require you to install `cmake` and `ndk` when prompted.
 Accept Android Studio's prompts for these SDK packages.

 You need to disable a new gradle option in order to edit native files:
 File -&gt; Settings -&gt; Experimental